dasch-swiss/dsp-api/docs/05-internals/design/principles/design-overview.md

 require actors to maintain complex mutable state), with no apparent reduction in performance.

-To manage asynchronous communication between actors, the Knora API server uses Scala's `Future` monad extensively.
+To manage asynchronous communication between actors, the DSP-API server uses Scala's `Future` monad extensively.
 See [Futures with Akka](futures-with-akka.md) for details.